powsybl/powsybl-open-rao/docs/input-data/crac/fbconstraint.md

 - Their network element (a node representing one extremity of the HVDC line)
 - Their allowed range

+`HVDCGroupId` parameter is defined in the FbConstraint XML format, however it is not used in OpenRAO.

 > ℹ️  **Specific rules for HVDC Range actions**
 > - Only one `<action>` is allowed in an `<actionSet>` for HVDC remedial actions.
 > - One `<actionSet>` cannot be preventive and curative at the same time.